Best Mattresses for Hip Pain 2026

 Our team has spent thousands of hours researching and testing mattresses so you can feel confident in our reviews.
 We work with experts in sleep, physical therapy, and occupational therapy, so we know what features are most important when searching for a mattress to ease hip pain.

 For this review, we personally tested 30 mattresses identified through our research to offer pain relief.
 Each mattress was put through a rigorous testing process by older adults with pain, to ensure we have real-world data about how they perform.
+To learn more about the beds our testers loved, check out our roundup of the best mattresses for seniors.

 To find the best mattresses for hip pain, we tested mattresses using pressure-sensing devices and other equipment such as heat measurement guns.
 We also recruited older adults to test the mattresses and report on their experiences, ranking firmness, edge support, pressure relief, and other factors.